Bangarapet

-Bangarapet is a town in Kolar district in the state of Karnataka, India.
+Bangarapet or Bangāra pete is a town in Kolar district in the state of Karnataka, India.
 Bangarapet is the headquarters of the taluk of Bangarapet.
 Bangarapet was originally called Bowringpet, named after an officer working in the Kolar Gold Fields.
-This town came into existence as the connecting point of traffic between the gold fields and Bangalore.
+This town came into existence as the connecting point of traffic between the gold fields.
+Telugu is largely spoken in Bangarapet.
+During the Karnataka state formation there was 54% Telugu population.

-Ancient History
+Ancient history

 The earliest known name for Bangarapet was Marmutlu, the British named it Bowringpet during their rule as the town was a connecting point to Kolar Gold Fields, the town was later named to Bangarapet after independence.

 Road

 Bangarpet is connected by State Highway No. 5 up to Kolar and then by National Highway No. 48 up to Bangalore.
 The distance through road is approximately 90 km.
 It takes about 15 km to get connected to NH48 (Delhi-Pune-Bangalore-Chennai highway) & 30 km to next nearest town, Kuppam in Andhra Pradesh.

 Railway

 The Bangarapet railway station is the last major railway junction in Karnataka before the Bangalore-Chennai line enters Andhra Pradesh and Tamil Nadu.
 Bangarpet is approximately 71 km from Bangalore via train.
 People travelling to Kolar Gold Fields (KGF) need to change trains here while travelling in trains bound to Bangalore or Chennai.